Best Medicare Supplement Plans in Florida (2026)

 • SHINE (Serving Health Insurance Needs of Elders): SHINE provides free, unbiased counseling to Medicare beneficiaries in Florida.
 They offer one-on-one assistance with plan comparisons, fraud prevention and guidance on health insurance options.
 Visit SHINE (Serving Health Insurance Needs of Elders)

 • Florida Department of Financial Services: The Florida Department of Financial Services offers Medicare Supplement services, including rate comparisons and consumer protection.
-They also provide a consumer hotline for assistance.
+They also run a consumer hotline for assistance.
 Visit the Florida Department of Financial Services

 • Medicare.gov: The official federal Medicare website offers comprehensive information on all Medicare options, including a plan finder tool to compare Medicare Supplement, Medicare Advantage and Part D plans available in your ZIP code.
 Visit Medicare.gov